flatironinstitute/disBatch/Readme.md

     `./dbUtil.sh -s localhost:4,friendlyNeighbor:5`

-Each of these creates an execution *context*, which contains one of more execution *engines* (five engines in the first, two in the second).
+Each of these creates an execution context, which contains one of more execution engines (five engines in the first, two in the second).
 An engine can run one or more tasks currently.
-In the first example, each of the 5 engines will run up to 7 tasks concurrently, while in the second example, the engine on `localhost` will run up to 4 tasks concurrently and the engine on `friendlyNeighbor` will run up to 5.
+In the first example, each of the five engines will run up to seven tasks concurrently, while in the second example, the engine on `localhost` will run up to four tasks concurrently and the engine on `friendlyNeighbor` will run up to five.
 `./dbUtil.sh --mon` will start a simple ASCII-based monitor that tracks the overall state of the disBatch run, and the activity of the individual contexts and engines.
 By cursoring over an engine, you can send a shutdown signal to the engine or its context.
 This signal is *soft*, triggering a graceful shutdown that will occur only after currently assigned tasks are complete.
 Other execution resources are uneffected.